RetroPie/RetroPie-Docs/docs/Doom.md

 press 'ctrl+o' to save and 'enter' to confirm.

-Make the script executable with:
+Setting the proper file permissions for the script with:

 ```
 chmod 0755 "/home/pi/RetroPie/roms/ports/The\ Plutonia\ Experiment.sh"